ahmadabdullah-dev/fullstack_clean_template/README.md

 # Fullstack Clean Template

-A full-stack template built with Clean Architecture principles, designed as a reusable foundation for other projects.
+A full-stack template built with Clean Architecture principles, designed as a reusable foundation for other projects with Cookies based authentication.

 ## Stack